 Taking you 17 miles deep into the heart of the Northern Black Hills is Vanocker Canyon Road.
 This drive is surrounded by colorful aspen, birch and pine trees, tall canyon walls and exhilarating sights around each turn.
 It is one of the lesser known drives to visitors in our area, but is a truly beautiful road to experience.
 Take time to get out and explore the views of this area up close by trying out some of the hiking options located along Vanocker Canyon Road like the Centennial Trail #89!

 Spearfish Canyon is a place where you can discover wall to wall Black Hills beauty.
-The road weaves through large limestone canyon walls that is packed with ponderosa pines and aspen trees.
+The road weaves through large limestone canyon walls packed with ponderosa pines and aspen trees.
 While words can inspire you about a place’s beauty, images will do better.
 But also know that like many things in life – pictures don’t do this place justice.
 The drive alone will take your breath away and have your have your eyes searching every direction trying to soak up these views.
 But the hidden gems along this 20-mile stretch of road are what makes it magical.
-Despite what you've heard, in this canyon you’ll be chasing waterfalls.
+In this canyon you’ll be chasing waterfalls.
 Bridal Veil Falls, Spearfish Falls and Roughlock Falls are mother nature’s master pieces.
-Gorgeous in every season, but glowing a little extra when surrounded by gold, red and orange during autumn.
+It's a place gorgeous in every season, but glowing a little extra when surrounded by gold, red and orange during autumn.

 Pack A Picnic

 Spring Creek Picnic Area

 I had to do a little digging to find the real name of this picnic spot.
 In my family we call it “Mom’s picnic spot”.
 Growing up we would grab some fried chicken, pile into the convertible and head up to this special spot to spend time as a family.
 It’s still one of my favorite places to visit because of those memories, but also because it’s a beautiful place to relax, take in the colors of fall and listen to the sounds of the creek.